pcDamasceno/mcp_server_cisco_aci_community/README.md

 This MCP server acts as a lightweight middleware layer between **Cisco ACI (Application Centric Infrastructure)** and any **MCP-compatible client**.
 It allows an LLM to query the ACI fabric, inspect tenants, EPGs, bridge domains, faults, and fabric health — and to create or delete policy objects — all through structured MCP tools.

+This is a community based project and is not officially supported by any Cisco Business or Technical entity.

 The server communicates with the APIC REST API using cookie-based authentication and supports 50 operations covering the full ACI policy model.

 ---